-The College categorizes investments according to the level of risk assumed by the College.
-At June 30, 2018, the entire balance of investments is insured, registered, or held by the College's agent in the College's name.
-The entire balance of investments is stated at fair value and is unrated in terms of credit risk quality ratings.
+The College categorizes investments according to the level of risk assumed.
+At June 30, 2019 and 2018, all investments are insured, registered, or held by the College's agent in the College's name.
+The entire investment balance is stated at fair market value.
 The College currently follows investment policies largely defined by the Commonwealth of Massachusetts as well as internal College investment policies.

-Note 5 - Investments - Continued
+Note 4 - Investments - Continued